v-for-vincent/blog/content/django_auction.rst

 To generate a requirements file, follow the simple instructions found `here <http://www.pip-installer.org/en/latest/requirements.html>`_.
 Look for "pip freeze".
-The final command is made available by the django-jenkins package.
+The final command is made available by the django-jenkins package, which we'll set up shortly.
 The path is due to my own approach to project structures:
 I have a "Projects" folder on my hard drive.
 Within that folder, I've got a bunch of virtualenvs.